vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 This is what multiple separate training helps to prevent.
 Random feature mapping and boosting as it is more shallow and has access to all the features, but then fails to optimize very well.

-I wonder if:
-- deduplication and better sampling of the training data help by preventing overfitting, because deduplication reduces repetition.
-- dropout, which randomly prevents usage of specific features and helps with overfitting, but is turned off in inference mode.
-- more data increase diversity and thus again reduce repetition and encourage generalization

 ### Ensemble Distillation Allows Learning More Features
 Distillation works for DL because the network has a signal that there must be feature that it has to find it.
 The model has the capacity, and with the additional signal, it can learn to detect all the features.

+### Dropout as Feature Hiding

+Dropout regularization randomly prevents usage of neurons or entire input features from the previous layer.
+Dropout is turned off during inference (prediction) time.
+Dropout helps to reduce overfitting during training, probably because it is prevening the network to rely too much on small set of features.

+## Training Data Selection and Active Learning
+Deduplication and better sampling of the training data help by preventing overfitting, because deduplication reduces repetition, which reduces memorization.

+Active learning is one of the methods to create more training samples minimizing the labeling cost.
+For example, in confidence-based active learning (Pool-Based Sampling) we select samples where is the network is the least confident.

+More data increase diversity and thus again reduce repetition and encourage generalization, e.g., [Chinchilla: Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf)

 ## My Questions
 I wonder if:
-- deduplication and better sampling of the training data help by preventing overfitting, because deduplication reduces repetition.
-- regularization like Dropout, which randomly prevents usage of specific features and helps with overfitting, but is turned off in inference mode.
-- more data increase diversity and thus again reduce repetition and encourage generalization, e.g., [Chinchilla: Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf)
+-

 This post is related to capsule networks, which explicitly looks for find specific configurations of discovered features.